miahmohd/ing-sw-2020-ouahidi-miah-longhi/README.md

 - Maven 3 (suggested Maven 3.6)

 The latest version of the game can be downloaded from the release page of this repository.
-In order to play download the file `santorini.zip` and extract it in a directory, inside you should find 3 jars.
+In order to play download the file `santorini.zip`, extract it in a directory, inside you should find 3 jars.

 First start the server:
 ```shell script